When Winter Hits It’s Go-time for the Department of Public Works Salt & Snow Plow Team

 “If it is bad enough, absolutely, all hands are on deck,” Pethtel says.
 “I’ve plowed if it is four or five inches or more.
 The mayor comes out, too.
 He is a farm boy and loves to plow, and he’s good at it.”

 The DPW even finds ways to involve the community, too.
 Throughout the years, through events like Touch a Truck and National Public Works Week, kids in the Fishers community and local artists have had the opportunity to paint some of the snow plows with special designs.
+If snow bothers you at home we recommend you go to their website and request a visit.

 “Some of them have Minions painted on and other fun designs,” Pethtel says.
 “The kids will paint a picture and put their name on it.
 It draws a lot of attention and gets the community involved.”